information for new membersInformation about joining the MSU Fencing Club

 How to Join

 In order to join, all you need to do is fill out our sign up survey or drop in during one of our practices.
-This semester, we are starting practice with a new member open house on Thursday September 9th from 8-9 PM at IM West Gym #1.
-The following week , practice will be held from 8-10 pm, Monday – Friday at the same location.
+Practice is held from 8-10 pm, Monday – Thursday at IM West Gym #1.
 Be sure you sign up for your free IM West membership to be able to get into the building!

 We are a great club for both casual and serious members – you are free to choose which days you come to practice.
 The best time for new fencers to join us is at the start of a new semester, but you are welcome to join our fencing club at any time throughout the year.

-If you want to join us for the Fall 2021 semester, be sure to sign up below so we can add you to our email list and contact you with upcoming practice and social event information.
+If you want to join us for the Spring 2023 semester, be sure to sign up below so we can add you to our email list and contact you with upcoming practice and social event information.

 What to bring

-All you need is gym clothes, a water bottle, a mask, and yourself.
-For the first few weeks, a group of new fencers will get the chance to borrow gear from our armory and fence (this gear will be sanitized directly after practice) each day; afterwards, new fencers will have a “fitting day” where they can check-out the gear they would like to borrow for the rest of the semester.
+All you need is gym clothes, a water bottle, and yourself.
+New fencers will get the chance to borrow gear from our armory and fence each day; afterwards, new fencers can check-out the gear they would like to borrow for the rest of the semester.
 They can also buy their own via our annual gear order.
 Normal gym attire is acceptable.
 Epeeists should wear long pants or knickers with long socks while fencing due to the full-body target area of the weapon.
 Additionally, IM West water is pretty disgusting so bringing enough water to last you through the practice is highly recommended.

 What to Expect

-Fencing is a safe sport, but it is also a contact sport and sometimes accidents happen.
+We are a club that loves to gain new members to participate in and learn the sport of fencing together.
+After joining our roster you will officially be a member of the MSU Fencing family.
+Joining our roster acts as your virtual waiver.
+Fencing is a safe sport, but it is also a contact sport, and sometimes accidents happen.
 Signing our waiver tells us that you are sufficiently healthy enough to participate in this activity and accepting the risk of accidents and injuries that may happen out of participation.
 You are also agreeing to protect the health and safety of those around you by wearing a mask to practice, respecting university COVID guidelines, and staying home if you feel sick.

 2. A quick introduction to the basics of the sport: the weapons, footwork, and how to hold a blade.